Young Greens of England and Wales

-The Young Greens of England and Wales (YGEW) is the official youth branch of the Green Party of England and Wales (GPEW).
-All members of the GPEW who are under 30 years old and/or full or part-time students are members of the Young Greens and are allowed to get involved with their activities.
+The Young Greens of England and Wales (YGEW), also simply known as the Young Greens (YGs), is the official youth branch of the Green Party of England and Wales (GPEW).
+All members of the GPEW who are under 30 years old and/or students are members of the Young Greens and are allowed to get involved with their activities.

 The Scottish Green Party also has a youth branch, the Scottish Young Greens, who work with the England and Wales group.
 Young Greens is affiliated with the Federation of Young European Greens (FYEG).

 History

 From 4 March to 6 March 1988, around 70 green students from across the country, including Gail Bradbrook, founded Green Party Students successioning from the Green Students Network, and formed a Coordinating Group.
 They soon had green groups, societies etc, mostly from universities and colleges - over 100 addresses on the mailing list.
 It's all documented in great detail and much more besides in the first edition of their magazine - Green Student.
 However the activity dwindled and the Green Student Network was moribund by the end of the millennium.
 Consequently the Young Greens was set up by young members of the Green Party of England and Wales in 2002.
 It was officially announced as being founded at the 2002 Scarborough GPEW Spring Conference by Ros Leeming.
 The organisation aimed to build local groups at universities, colleges, higher education institutions, sixth form colleges and schools, with no lower age limit for joining.
 It included students of any age due to the previous Green Student Network having been so inclusive, but was even more inclusive as non-students could join.
 Since then, it has grown to a membership of over 20,000 young members of the Green Party, over 60 local groups and regional groups in the North, the North East, South East, South West, the Midlands and London, as well as working with young people who are in work, unemployed or not in education.

-Many Young Greens have been elected to County or City Councils, including Adrian Ramsay the current co-leader of the Green Party in Norwich; Matt Sellwood, a former chair of the Young Greens, in Oxford, as well as Sam Coates also a former Chair, and Ash Haynes, a former Co-Chair and youngest ever Green councillor, in Norwich.
+Many Young Greens have been elected to County or City Councils, including Adrian Ramsay the current co-leader of the Green Party and former councillor in Norwich; Matt Sellwood, a former chair of the Young Greens, in Oxford, as well as Sam Coates also a former Chair, and Ash Haynes, a former Co-Chair and youngest ever Green councillor, in Norwich.

-The Green Party of England and Wales' deputy leader, Amelia Womack is a former member of the Young Greens "30 under 30" training scheme.
+The Green Party of England and Wales' former deputy leader, Amelia Womack, and current co leader Carla Denyer are both former members of the Young Greens "30 under 30" training scheme.